PyGuy-Programming/RPi-CEC-automation/README.md

   - Python-Interpreter of choice
   - ```ttkbootstrap``` Python-Package²

-¹ installt with apt and following commands
+¹ Installt with apt and following commands
   ```
   sudo apt-get install cec-utils
   ```

-² install with pip:
+² Install with pip:
   ```
   python3 -m pip install ttkbootstrap
   ```
-  if this doesn't work use the following commands:
+  If this doesn't work use the following commands:
   ```
   python3 -m venv tutorial_env